miguelfferreira/ClassesBooker/README.md

 ## How to run the project through the command line:

 In order to run the project through the command line, simply unzip it, go inside the folder it was extracted to an open a terminal.
-Once it's open, you will only have to run the following command: mvn spring-boot:run
+Once it's open, you will only have to run the following command: mvn integration-test spring-boot:run

 When you see this message (underlined with red), the app is running: